 And this just might be the very best time to go to Europe!

-Unless you’re heading to a ski resort, or to visit Father Christmas, the crowds from the busier seasons will have all but vanished.
+Unless you’re booking ski holidays 2018/19 or planning to visit Father Christmas, the crowds from the busier seasons will have all but vanished.
 You’ll be able to wander the empty streets or explore tourist sights and museums without being bothered by anyone.
 Oh, and you’ll get to experience European Christmas Markets; the best Christmas Markets in the world!

 The offseason is also the best time to visit Europe on a budget!
 Airlines dramatically decrease flight prices during this period.
 As do hotels, hostels and Airbnbs.
 If you don’t like dealing with huge crowds of people and annoying tourists, travelling to Europe in the offseason is your best bet.